EN ROUTE TO THE WEST COUNTRY

-We had a relaxing day ;some shopping & a browse round some of the side streets, vintage shops.
+We had a relaxing day, some shopping & a browse around some of the side streets, and vintage shops.
 We stopped for a brilliant ploughman’s lunch at a café on the green facing the cathedral.
 Later that day, we drove down to Torquay for some evening sun and a couple of drinks.
 We spent a night with my brother and nephews before heading back on the road.

 Cornwall my old friend

 After a night at Torquay, the next day the rain started again so that put a dampener on our plans to camp near Sennen Cove.
 Somewhat despondent we stopped at a dismal pub on the road to nowhere.

 I was presented with the worst sandwich in the world, ever!
 I actually took it back.
 Something I have never done before.
 But when it comes to food, I wasn’t having it!
 I will spare you the details!